 Police responded to the scene at approximately 8:27 a.m. after neighbors reported hearing a significant amount of gunfire, reports Fox9.
 Authorities have confirmed that the gunman, a man dressed in black, acted alone.
 He was later found dead behind the church from a self-inflicted gunshot wound.
 Initial investigations reveal that the gunman did not have an extensive criminal history.
 He has been identified by police as Robin Westman, 23.

-The two young victims, ages 8 and 10, were shot and killed while sitting in pews inside the church.
+The two young victims who died, ages 8 and 10, were shot while sitting in pews inside the church.
 Authorities believe most of the shooting occurred from outside the building, as indicated by the lack of shell casings found inside.
 The shooter reportedly was in the parking lot and shot through the stained-glass windows at people sitting in the pews.

 Related Article: Glass Window and Door Security: A Growing Concern for Campus Protection Pros